othello89/othello89/README.md

-Hi 👋, I'm Diogo Lima, a Business Strategist transitioning into Data Science from Brazil.
+Hi 👋, I'm Diogo Lima, a Business Consultant transitioning into Data Science from Brazil.

 🎓 I have extensive experience in business management across industrial automation sectors.